RTXI/live-image/README.md

 ###Live Image

 Contained here are the secrets to spinning out an RTXI live CD.
 In future, this README will contain instructions for:
- - [ ] Building the live CD from scratch.
+ - [x] Building the live CD from scratch.
  - [ ] Updating a downloaded CD.
  - [ ] Editing an already-extracted live CD's chroot filesystem.

 ####Building from scratch.
 To build from scratch, you will need two things:
  - An internet connection.
- - \*.deb files from an already-compiled real-time kernel.
+ - \*.deb files from an already-compiled, aufs-patched real-time kernel.

+If you don't have deb files from an aufs-patched kernel, compile one using `install_rt_aufs_kernel.sh`.
+The script differs from the generic one in that it compiles a module for AUFS, which is needed for the live casper filesystem to work.
+You can follow along the generic custom install instructions on rtxi.org/install, except you want to compile a kernel for a generic processor architecture instead of the one specific to your machine.

 #####1.
 Clone this repo.
 ````